KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 ## Simple responsive grid with Sass <a href="#grid">#</h2>

 Nowadays, using a grid system to build a responsive website has become a standard.
 There are a bunch of amazing grid systems out there, but sometimes [you just want to build your own](https://css-tricks.com/dont-overthink-it-grids/).
-Especially when you don't need a whole Rube Goldberg machine for your simple layout.
-Let's see how we can build a very simple grid system in Sass in about 12 lines:
+Especially when you don’t need a whole Rube Goldberg machine for your simple layout.
+Let’s see how we can build a very simple grid system in Sass in about 12 lines:

 ```scss
 /* Your variables */